- About MSI

 Students who obtain a degree in Marine Studies will have expertise and understanding of the social, cultural, and economic issues currently faced by coasts and oceans.
 Their development of critical thinking, interdisciplinary and collaborative problem-solving skills, and ocean literacy combined with hands-on coastal experiences will uniquely prepare them for employment in a wide range of public and private settings (e.g., industry, education, government, tribal, consultant, non-profit) and for continued education in graduate school.

 The Marine Studies degree does not have an independent research experience requirement, but includes an internship that focuses on experiential learning, professional exploration and development and opportunities for students to demonstrate experience in a marine context.
 The internship must involve a marine issue and include visits and/or residency in a coastal location.
-Possibilities include working on a volunteer or paid basis in a museum, a nonprofit organization, a public agency, a business, or as a research assistant.
+Possibilities include working on a volunteer or paid basis in a museum, a nonprofit organization, a public agency, a business, or as a research assistant in the fields covered by this liberal arts degree (e.g. social sciences, history, arts, etc).
 Thus, although the Marine Studies degree does not have a research experience requirement, students may choose a more research-focused Marine Studies internship.
 They may also gain natural or social science research experience through opportunities facilitated by OSU’s Office of Undergraduate Research, Scholarship and the Arts (https://undergraduate.oregonstate.edu/research).

-Marine Studies students who desire to pursue a career in research about human dimensions of ocean and coasts will have a good foundation to build upon with their fundamental knowledge of marine natural systems, strong interdisciplinary and collaborative problem-solving skills, ocean literacy and hands-on coastal experience.
+Marine Studies students who desire to pursue a career in research about human dimensions of ocean and coasts will have a good foundation to build upon with their strong interdisciplinary and collaborative problem-solving skills, ocean literacy and hands-on coastal experience.
 Their training prepares them for graduate school and other experiences, which develop and strengthen their research skills.
-Students may also add a natural science minor (e.g., environmental sciences, chemistry, fisheries & wildlife sciences, environmental engineering, earth sciences, marine biology & ecology, microbiology, oceanography), giving them a strong science background to help with future research.
-OSU has several minors in the social sciences (e.g., economics, sociology, anthropology, business, entrepreneurship) if students would like to pursue research in these areas.
-The list of OSU minors is located at https://catalog.oregonstate.edu/programs/.
+OSU has several minors in the social sciences (e.g., economics, sociology, anthropology, business, entrepreneurship) if students would like to pursue additional training in these areas.
+The list of all OSU minors is located at https://catalog.oregonstate.edu/programs/.